 It’s pretty standard for startups to avoid taking a look at the employment laws.
 Therefore, our useful advice for all business owners is to consult a lawyer or attend training sessions that teach how employers should comply with all employment laws.
 You can even purchase handbooks that have all the codes listed for you to follow.

 One habit that all new business owners should adopt is to issue an employee handbook.
 This handbook will highlight all the rules and regulations, and safety measures that need to be followed by all individuals employed in the organization.
 This method can save you from getting into trouble as you’ve already made it clear to your employees what they’re going to face during their tenure.

-To avoid playing this unfair game, you can opt to produce sound policies that benefit your whole workforce as a whole.
+To avoid paying this unfair game and reduce risk, you can opt to produce sound policies that benefit your whole workforce as a whole.
 These policies can be made for working hours, code of conduct, use of company equipment, working conditions, etc. Yes, some employees may have more privileges than others, but this should only be the case when you are following a hierarchy that has everyone from a senior manager to a machine operator.

 For a startup, the last things you would want is to get involved in tackling lawsuits and coming to work with your workers standing outside holding big signs in protest against you.

 Startups are pretty hard to run as they require double the amount of time and effort that a healthy, thriving business needs.
 Frequently, many business owners lose dedication and end up closing down their business due to heavy losses.
 However, that’s just part of the risk that every entrepreneur needs to take.

 One thing that you should focus on first to reduce risk is to manage your workforce and make sure you appoint the right ones.
 Employees are what can turn your small into a successful company.
 However, they can also turn the tables for you and take your business to the bottom-line if you fail to recruit the right people or fail to manage them properly.
 With our tips, you can build a healthy work environment and also reduce the risk of startup employees.